-The Panel should set out the undisputed facts, the facts in dispute and, in relation to the latter, the findings of fact which it made and why.
-Where the credibility of witnesses is in issue, any factors which led to the evidence of one witness being preferred should be included;
+The Panel should set out the undisputed facts, facts alleged, the facts in dispute and, in relation to the latter, the findings of fact which it made and why.
+Where the credibility of witnesses is in issue, any factors which led to the evidence of one witness being preferred should be included.
+An assessment of any witnesses should be provided.
+This will help readers understand why a Panel has preferred the evidence of a particular witness where there is a conflict in their evidence;

-• whether the facts found proved amount to the statutory ground(s) of the allegation and why
+whether the facts found proved amount to one or more of the statutory ground(s) of the allegation and why